Skip to main content

 • You can’t create additional environments named “production.”

-In addition to the standard production environment, you can create as many custom environments as needed.
-There are two ways to create a custom environment:
+In addition to the standard production environment, you can create as many custom environments as needed:

 1. In the model management page on the Baseten dashboard.

-2. Via the create environment endpoint in the model management API.
+2. Via the create environment endpoint in the management API.

-• If a previous deployment existed, the new one inherits autoscaling settings, and the old deployment is demoted and scales to zero.
+If a previous deployment existed in the environment, the new one inherits its autoscaling settings and the old deployment is demoted.

 You can deploy directly to a named environment by specifying --environment in truss push: